Champion Hurdle Predictions, Betting Tips & Odds (Cheltenham 2022 - DAY 1)

 The Champion Hurdle is the peak test of a two mile hurdler, a combination of speed and stamina needed to win this contest.
 It's a Grade 1 National Hunt hurdle, for horses aged four years and upwards.
 It comes with a prize purse of £450,000.

-The 2022 renewal looks set-up to be another cracker, with Epatante, Honeysuckle and Appreciate It favorites to win the feature race.
+State Man will defend his crown as the 2025 renewal looks set-up to be another cracker, with Lossiemouth, Constitution Hill and Brighterdaysahead the other main contenders to win the feature race.

 And now we take a closer look at this year's Champion Hurdle and try to determine which horse is likely to prevail.